|

 Arts and Print

 Magazine.
-At the same time, he also created, produced, wrote,
+Meanwhile, he also created, produced, wrote,

 designed, edited and published "E.X.P.", a 'zine dedicated